RahiDroid/Designfly/README.md

 > **Note:** *In future updates you can expect many more customizations like fonts, background image, theme primary and secondary colors, portfolio grid customizations, site icon and more.
 Stay tuned!*

 ## Screenshot(s):
+Home page:

 ![Home page](https://i.imgur.com/m1rwzHM.png)

+`Portfolio page` template in use:

 ![Portfolio page](https://i.imgur.com/W3hpQZW.png)

+`Blog page` template in use:

 ![blog page](https://i.imgur.com/AxtUXYm.png)

+This is how a single post will be displayed:

 ![Single post page](https://i.imgur.com/f3vMMFy.png)